TeamNewPipe/NewPipe/README.md

 * ... and many more

 ### Multi service support
 Generally NewPipe is designed to not only support YouTube, but many more streaming services.
-How ever, right now NewPipe is not stable enough to support more than only youtube.
-But if all works as plant, NewPipe will get such support by the version 2.0.
+However, right now NewPipe is not stable enough to support more than only YouTube.
+But if all works as planned, NewPipe will get such support by the version 2.0.

 # Help is always welcome !!!
-Whether its about ideas, translation, design changes, code cleaning, or real heavy code changes.
+Whether it's about ideas, translation, design changes, code cleaning, or real heavy code changes.
 Help is always welcome.

 The more is done the better it gets!